enginedave/mynotessite/_regnotes/regulationl1.markdown

     <p>
         <strong>Conservation of fuel and power</strong><br>
         <strong>L1.</strong><br>
-            Reasonable provision shall be made for the conservation of fuel and power in buildings by-<br>
+            Reasonable provision shall be made for the conservation of fuel and power in buildings by:<br>
             (a) limiting heat gains and losses-<br>
             &nbsp;&nbsp;&nbsp;(i) through thermal elements and other parts of the building fabric; and<br>
             &nbsp;&nbsp;&nbsp;(ii) from pipes, ducts and vessels used for space heating, space cooling and hot water services;<br>